EPCCed/eidf-docs/docs/services/cs2/run.md

 ## Connecting to the cluster

-To gain access to the CS-2 WSC you need to login to the host system, Ultra2 (also called SDF-CS1).
+To gain access to the CS-2 WSC you need to login to the host system, Ultra2.
 See the [documentation for Ultra2](../ultra2/run.md#login).

 ## Running Jobs